alpheustangs/jder/README.md

 ## License

-This specification is MIT licensed, you can find the license file [here](./LICENSE).
+This project is licensed under the terms of the MIT license.